 David Allaway, Oregon Department of Environmental Quality

 David Allaway is a Senior Policy Analyst at the Oregon Department of Environmental Quality’s Materials Management Program.
-He coordinates DEQ's Waste Prevention Strategy and works on issues related to materials (including waste) management, greenhouse gases, energy, and life cycle analysis.
+At DEQ, David leads projects related to sustainable consumption and production, materials (including waste) management, and greenhouse gases.
 In 2010, he helped to staff the Materials Management Committee of the Oregon Global Warming Commission’s “Roadmap to 2020” project.
 He also led efforts to develop and update Oregon’s consumption-based greenhouse gas emissions inventory and contributed to the ICLEI US greenhouse gas accounting protocols for communities and recycling.
 Before joining in 2000, David worked for 11 years in the solid waste consulting industry.
 A native of Oregon, David has a B.A. in physics from Carleton College, Minnesota.

 Janine Bogar, Washington State Department of Ecology

-Janine Bogar has served as an Environmental Planner and Policy Specialist for the Waste 2 Resources Program at the Washington State Department of Ecology since 2008.
-She oversees the state solid waste plan, which addresses waste reduction strategies, recycling, composting and other organics management approaches, small volume hazardous wastes, building materials and disposal issues.
-She also coordinates legislative and policy issues for the Program.
-Prior to 2008, Janine worked for the Washington State Department of Corrections as the sustainability coordinator, helping prisons facilities make less waste, build green, and use less water and energy.
-She also worked 10 years with Thurston County, Washington, implementing a variety of waste reduction and recycling programs.
-Janine has a Bachelors Degree in Zoology, and a Masters Degree in Environmental Studies.
+Janine Bogar is an Environmental Planner and Policy Specialist for the Solid Waste Management Program at the Washington State Department of Ecology.
+She oversees the state solid waste plan, and works on waste reduction and recycling policies.
+Previously, Janine worked for the Washington State Department of Corrections as the sustainability coordinator, helping prison facilities make less waste, build green, and use less water and energy.
+She also has 10 years’ experience with local government, implementing a variety of waste reduction and recycling programs.
+Janine has a B.S. in Zoology, and a Masters of Environmental Studies degree.

 Karen Cook, Alameda County, California

-Karen Cook has led Alameda County, California’s green purchasing program for the last 8 years, greening tens of millions of dollars of bids for this 9000-employee organization, serving on national product standard development workgroups, and hosting a Green Purchasing Roundtable for local agencies to promote regional action.
+Karen Cook has led Alameda County, California’s green purchasing program for the last decade, greening tens of millions of dollars of bids for this 9500-employee organization.
+Karen works to accelerate market transformation by collaborating locally, regionally and nationally on green purchasing efforts.
 Prior to that she spent nearly a decade advancing green building operations, waste reduction, and recycling for local government and in the private sector.
-Karen enjoys spending her free time outdoors with her two boys in the San Francisco Bay Area, where she graduated from UC Berkeley.
+Karen enjoys spending her free time outdoors with her two boys in the San Francisco Bay Area, where she graduated from UC Berkeley with a Bachelor's degree in Environmental Studies.

 Megan Curtis-Murphy, City of Issaquah, Washington